| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Lady with a Lyre Guitar, Italy 1811 | Pietro Nocchi (c.
 1783-1855) | The Bowes Museum

 Classical phrases tend to be shorter and more symmetrical than Baroque era phrases.
-Baroque melodies tend to churn on with few pauses.
+Baroque melodies often churn on with few pauses.
 In contrast, the four-measure phrase was the norm in the Classical era.
-Typically, two to four phrases were grouped in a period (set of phrases), and ending with a clear cadence.
+Typically, two to four phrases were grouped in a period (set of phrases), ending with a clear cadence.

 Classical melody is dominated by smooth and lyrical melodic lines.
 These melodic lines are often based on chord structures, e.g., The Star-Spangled Banner and Twinkle Twinkle Little Star are examples of melodies based on chord structure.
 Ornaments (fast decorative notes) such as the turn, trill and appoggiatura are used extensively and form an integral part of the melody.
 Here's a typical Classical melody written by Fernando Sor:

 L'Encouragement (excerpt) | Fernando Sor | Frary Guitar Duo

 The use of basso continuo was dropped in the Classical era.
 Compared with the Baroque, Classical chord progressions are relatively simple and slow moving.
 Textures are predominantly homophonic.
 To help drive a piece rhythmically, chords are often broken (arpeggiated) into repeated rhythmic patterns known as Alberti bass: